rhakim24/rhakim24.github.io/index.md

 </ul>

   <ul>
-  <li>I think I have some idea of what to do now thanks to chatGPT--building a music player using Tkinter and pygame.</li>
+  <li>I think I have some idea of what to do now thanks to brainstorming projects with chatGPT--building a music player using Tkinter and pygame.</li>

   </ul>